anabaei/Javascript/src/interview/IK/Design/design_short_url.md

 ```
 * In reality from 100 threads not all doing the process, some of do garbage collecting, some do switcing between threads, so we need only 30-40% of cpu utilization for overale health
   * because if traffic has spike then cpu has drop request,
-* we have 3000/X for all machines, X is varied,for example in DB, X is more than what we have in cache or app server.
+* we have 3000/X for every machine, X is varied,for example in DB, X is more than what we have in cache or app server.
 ```bash
 DB Server X = 10ms , 3000 rps
 Cache Server X = 2ms , 15000 rps